mag3sticl/shinywatcher/README.md

 ## Notes
 - MAD and Discord only
 - only works with MAD plugin system
-- discord_webhook has to be installed in the MAD enviroment
+- discord_webhook has to be installed in the MAD enviroment for notification
+- discord has to be installed in the MAD enviroment for CatchHelper
 - You need to enable game_stats_raw at your MAD config
+- Pingusermapping and CatchHelper are optional
 - Credits to [CCEV](https://github.com/ccev/shinywatcher) who created the original version of shinywatcher

 ## Getting Started
 - import Plugin `ShinyWatcher.mp` via MADmin website at System > MAD Plugins
+- install requirements.txt to your MAD python env
 - `cp plugin.ini.example plugin.ini`
 - Fill out plugin.ini (It's explained below what to fill in)
 - restart MAD to activate the plugin configuration